 1.6.
 The Committee is authorised by the Board to seek any information it requires from any employee of the Company in order to perform its duties and may request that the Secretary obtain this information on their behalf.

-The Company Secretary or his nominee shall act as the secretary of the Committee.
+The Company Secretary or their nominee shall act as the secretary of the Committee

 The quorum necessary for the transaction of business shall be two members of whom at least one must be an independent non-executive director.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.